kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

       : FromStream.Start;                                                   // otherwise, subscribe from the start of the stream
    ```

    A `SELECT` is statement used retrieve the checkpoint.
-If no checkpoint is found or it is the first time the application is executed, we can retrieve the default start position:
+If no checkpoint is found or it is the first time the application is executed, we can retrieve the default start position.

    ::: info Understanding Checkpoint
    A projection often uses a checkpoint to recover the position of the last processed event.
 This way, when an application unexpectedly crashes mid-process, the projection does not have to process all the previously processed events.